JohnToro-CZAF/AntiDIF/README.md

 # Quick start

 ## Install
-Clone the repo and create an environment (See requirements in RL-DIF)
+Clone the repo and create an environment (See requirements in RL-DIF, https://github.com/flagshippioneering/pi-rldif)

 ## Inference on example data
 In the pi-rldif-ft directory simply run: